SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Experiments

 \subsection{Data Description}

 The experiments in this study are conducted using a large-scale synthetic population dataset representing the Swedish population, publicly available via Mendeley Data.\footnote{\url{https://data.mendeley.com/datasets/9n29p7rmn5/2}} The dataset provides a synthetic replica of over 10 million individuals (agents) in Sweden and is designed to support activity-based transport and population-level simulation studies.
 The synthetic population is generated on the basis of aggregated Swedish population and travel statistics for the year 2018, ensuring consistency with observed macro-level demographic and mobility patterns \citep{tozluouglu2023synthetic}.

-The data are organized in a relational format consisting of three linked tables: \emph{Person}, \emph{Household}, and \emph{Activity–travel}, capturing individual attributes, household context, and daily activity–travel patterns, respectively.
+The data are organized in a relational format consisting of three linked tables: \emph{Person}, \emph{Household}, and \emph{Activity-travel}, capturing individual attributes, household context, and daily activity-travel patterns, respectively.
 The specific population attributes used as model inputs, together with their semantic grouping, data types, and numbers of distinct values, are summarized in Table~\ref{tab_popattrs}.

 To construct the experimental population used in this study, we perform a stratified subsampling procedure at the municipality level.
 Sweden is divided into 290 municipalities, and from each municipality a fixed proportion of agents (e.g., 20\%) is randomly sampled from the synthetic population.
 This proportional sampling strategy preserves relative population sizes and spatial heterogeneity across municipalities while substantially reducing the computational burden of model training and evaluation.
 The resulting subsampled population is further partitioned into training, validation, and test sets with sizes of 50{,}873, 20{,}262, and 2{,}040{,}650 agents, respectively.
 This highly imbalanced split reflects a realistic population synthesis setting, in which population distributions must be inferred from a relatively small amount of available survey microdata and subsequently generalized to a much larger target population.